uzaymacar/attention-mechanisms/README.md

 </p>

 ### Self Attention
-First introduced in "Long Short-Term Memory-Networks for Machine Reading" by Jianpeng Cheng et al. The idea is to relate different positions of the same hidden state space derived from the input sequence, based on the argument that multiple components together form the overall semantics of a sequence.
+First introduced in *Long Short-Term Memory-Networks for Machine Reading* by Jianpeng Cheng et al. The idea is to relate different positions of the same hidden state space derived from the input sequence, based on the argument that multiple components together form the overall semantics of a sequence.
 This approach brings together these differently positioned information through **multiple hops** attention.
-This particular implementation follows "A Structured Self-Attentive Sentence Embedding" by Zhouhan Lin et al. where authors propose an additional loss metric for regularization to prevent the redundancy problems of the embedding matrix if the attention mechanism always provides similar annotation weights.
+This particular implementation follows *A Structured Self-Attentive Sentence Embedding* by Zhouhan Lin et al. where authors propose an additional loss metric for regularization to prevent the redundancy problems of the embedding matrix if the attention mechanism always provides similar annotation weights.

 <p align="center">
 <img src="assets/self_attention.png">
 </p>

 ### Global (Soft) Attention
-First introduced in "Neural Machine Translation by Jointly Learning to Align and Translate" by Dzmitry Bahdanau et al. The idea is to derive a context vector based on **all** hidden states of the encoder RNN.
-Hence, it is said that this type of attention *attends* to the entire input state space.
+First introduced in *Neural Machine Translation by Jointly Learning to Align and Translate* by Dzmitry Bahdanau et al. The idea is to derive a context vector based on **all** hidden states of the encoder RNN.
+Hence, it is said that this type of attention **attends** to the entire input state space.

 <p align="center">
 <img src="assets/global_attention.png">
 </p>

 ### Local (Hard) Attention
-First introduced in "Show, Attend and Tell: Neural Image Caption Generation with Visual Attention" by Kelvin Xu et al. and adapted to NLP in "Effective Approaches to Attention-based Neural Machine Translation" by Minh-Thang Luong et al. The idea is to  eliminate the attentive cost of global attention by instead focusing on a small subset of tokens in hidden states set derived from the input sequence.
+First introduced in *Show, Attend and Tell: Neural Image Caption Generation with Visual Attention* by Kelvin Xu et al. and adapted to NLP in *Effective Approaches to Attention-based Neural Machine Translation* by Minh-Thang Luong et al. The idea is to  eliminate the attentive cost of global attention by instead focusing on a small subset of tokens in hidden states set derived from the input sequence.
 This window is proposed as ```[p_t-D, p_t+D]``` where ```D=width```, and we disregard positions that cross sequence boundaries.
 The aligned position, ```p_t```, is decided either through **a) monotonic alignment:** set ```p_t=t```, or **b) predictive alignment**: set ```p_t = S*sigmoid(FC1(tanh(FC2(h_t)))``` where fully-connected layers are trainable weight matrices.
 Since yielding an integer index value is undifferentiable due to ```tf.cast()``` and similar methods, this implementation instead derives a aligned position float value and uses Gaussian distribution to adjust the attention weights of all source hidden states instead of slicing the actual window.
 We also propose an experimental alignment type, **c) completely predictive alignment:** set ```p_t``` as in ii), but apply it to all source hidden states (```h_s```) instead